-Imaging of the aortic annulus and of transcatheter aortic valve deployment aortic valve implantation (TAVI) procedure and the choice of the prosthesis size.
-By CT an ellipsoid shape of the aortic valve annulus with a larger coronal than sagittal diameter $(25.1 \pm 2.4 \text{ vs } 22.9 \pm 2.0 \text{ mm}, \text{ p} < 0.001)$ was measured.
-2D imaging techniques underestimate aortic annulus diameters and 3D imaging techniques are now recommended for this purpose.
-3D transoesophageal echocardiography (TOE) provides measurements of aortic annulus diameters similar to those obtained by CT.
-While measurements using transthoracic echocardiography, TOE and CT are close but not identical, a strategy based on TOE measurements provides good clinical results.
-The presence of LV dysfunction, male gender and larger body surface area are independent determinants of a larger aortic annular diameter.
-By CT, incomplete and non-uniform expansion of the CoreValve frame can be identified: undersizing and incomplete apposition is commonly present.
-Non-circular deployment of the prosthesis is found in 14% of patients.
+Adequate sizing of the aortic annulus is essential in order to assess the suitability of a patient for a transcatheter aortic valve implantation (TAVI) procedure and the choice of the prosthesis size.
+By CT an ellipsoid shape of the aortic valve annulus with a larger coronal than sagittal diameter (25.1 $\pm$ 2.4 vs 22.9 $\pm$ 2.0 mm, p < 0.001) was measured. $^{111}$ 2D imaging techniques underestimate aortic annulus diameters and 3D imaging techniques are now recommended for this purpose.
+3D transoesophageal echocardiography (TOE) provides measurements of aortic annulus diameters similar to those obtained by CT.112 While measurements using transthoracic echocardiography, TOE and CT are close but not identical, a strategy based on TOE measurements provides good clinical results.
+113 The presence of LV dysfunction, male gender and larger body surface area are independent determinants of a larger aortic annular diameter.
+114 By CT, incomplete and non-uniform expansion of the CoreValve frame can be identified: undersizing and incomplete apposition is commonly present.
+115 Non-circular deployment of the prosthesis is found in 14% of patients.
 Moderate postprocedural aortic regurgitation is seen in 11% patients and is associated with larger aortic valve annulus, more calcified native valves and less favourable prosthesis deployment.111